Camp of National Unity

+History

 A year after the 1935 death of Poland's Chief of State Marshal Józef Piłsudski, in mid-1936, one of his followers, Marshal Edward Śmigły-Rydz, attempted to unite the various government factions under his leadership.
 The attempt failed as another (opposing) Sanacja politician, President Ignacy Mościcki, likewise had a large following; nevertheless, substantial numbers of people did throw their lot in with Śmigły-Rydz.

 On February 21, 1937, diplomat and Colonel Adam Koc formally announced the formation of OZN.
 Its stated aims were to improve Poland's national defense and to safeguard the April 1935 Constitution.
 OZN was strongly pro-military, and its politicians sought to portray Marshal Śmigły-Rydz as Marshal Józef Piłsudski's heir, describing Śmigły-Rydz as the "second person in the country" after President Mościcki—a claim that had no foundation in the Polish Constitution.
 The party later went on to win the 1938 Legislative election.

 OZNs first official leader was Adam Koc, and its second was General Stanisław Skwarczyński.
 After the 1939 German invasion of Poland and the start of World War II, OZN leadership passed to Colonel Zygmunt Wenda.
 In 1937, OZN claimed some 40,000–50,000 members; in 1938, 100,000.

 During World War II and the German occupation of Poland, OZNs underground military arm, created in 1942, was known as Obóz Polski Walczącej (the Camp of Fighting Poland).